lycheeverse/lychee/README.md

 - skip non-links like anchors or relative URLs
 - exclude some websites with regular expressions
 - handle a configurable number of redirects
+- disguise as a different user agent (like curl)
 - SOON: automatically retry and backoff
 - SOON: optionally ignore SSL certificate errors